lirantal/essential-nodejs-security-book/manuscript/utilize-the-transport.md

 ### The Solution

-When web servers want to protect their web clients through a secured HTTPS connection, they need to send the _Strict-Transport-Security_ header with a given value which represents the duration of time in seconds for which the web client should send future requests over a secured HTTPS connection.
+For web applications to enforce a secure HTTPS connection, they need to send the _Strict-Transport-Security_ header with a given value which represents the duration of time in seconds for which the web client should send future requests over a secured HTTPS connection.

 e.g. to instruct the browser to upgrade all requests sent to the server to HTTPS for the next hour: